iaalm/llama-api-server/README.md

 Llama as a Service!
 This project try to build a REST-ful API server compatible to OpenAI API using open source backends like llama.

+With this project, many common GPT tools/framework can compatible with your own model.

 # 🚀Get started

 ## Prepare model